-The purpose of this competition is to evaluate each competitor's skills to independently plan and program jobs and provide instructions for Computer Numerical Control (CNC) turning center operators to execute.
-In addition, to recognize outstanding students for excellence and professionalism.
+The purpose of this competition is to evaluate each competitor's skill to independently plan and program jobs and provide instructions for 5-Axis Computer Numerical Control (CNC) milling machine operators to execute.
+The competition also seeks to recognize outstanding students for excellence and professionalism.